 A team of students at the Lafayette Kids Lab lead by Professor Lauren J. Myers at Lafayette College in Pennsylvania studied 60 children ages one to two years old.
 Thirty of the toddlers watched real-time FaceTime conversations, while the other 30 watched pre-recorded videos.
 In both cases, the adults on the other side of the screen were teaching cognitive lessons like new words and patterns.

-According to Criscuolo's article, the researchers found that the young children quickly noticed the difference between live and recorded video and were much more active participants with the FaceTime interactions.
+According to Criscuolo’s article, the researchers found that the young children quickly noticed the difference between live and recorded video and were much more active participants in the FaceTime interactions.

 “It’s really motivating to talk to somebody who is responding to you and praising you and smiling at you and using your name and that kind of social motivation, is up key for learning,” Myers said during a FaceTime interview with 24-Hour News 8.